Sttorek/password-generator/README.md

 # password-generator-st

-In this activity ive created a random password generator using an EventListener, functions, for loops, and arrays.
+In this activity I have created a random password generator using an EventListener, functions, for loops, and arrays.
 Check out the site below!